Running Vorlon.js on Ubuntu

-Vorlon.js is an amazing tool for web developers as it brings the browser developer tools, aka F12, out of the limitations of a single browser and to the cloud.
-While you can run it on your machine, I believe to really get the full power of it, you need to put it on a dev server somewhere.
-The broader the reach, the more use.
-So with that mindset here is how to run it on an Ubuntu server and for this example I am use Azure to host that VM.
-I am using the Basic A2 (2 Cores, 3.5 GB) machine which is more than enough for Vorlon and means I can run the server pretty cheaply.
+Vorlon.js is an amazing tool for web developers, as it brings the browser developer tools—aka F12—out of the limitations of a single browser and into the cloud.
+While you can run it on your machine, I believe you really get its full power when you put it on a dev server somewhere.
+The broader the reach, the more useful it becomes.
+With that mindset, here’s how to run it on an Ubuntu server—I’m using Azure to host the VM for this example.
+I went with the Basic A2 (2 cores, 3.5 GB) machine, which is more than enough for Vorlon and keeps costs low.

 Step 1: Get NPM

-Vorlon uses NPM, Node Package Manager, for distribution so you need that to get started.
-Before you begin, make sure you are up to date:
+Vorlon uses NPM (Node Package Manager) for distribution, so you’ll need it to get started.
+Before you begin, ensure you’re up to date:

 sudo apt-get update